-For the first 8 or so years of our marriage, my wife and I were in constant argument was the frequency of sex.
+For the first 8 or so years of our marriage, my wife and I were in a constant argument about sexual frequency in our marriage.
 This seems to be a common theme with many couples.
 At least the ones who are willing to talk about it.
 In fact, I’m not sure I’ve talked to another couple where it isn’t an issue.

 Now, I’m not going to get into why it was an issue, that’s a discussion for another post, and another time.
 In this post, I want to discuss the issue of the struggle.
-Why is it a struggle?
-How do you resolve the struggle?
+Why is it a struggle between men and women?
+How do you resolve the struggle about the frequency of sex?

 In the majority of cases, the actual sexual frequency doesn’t matter that much.
-You hear the same arguments whether the couple of having sex daily, weekly, monthly, or not at all.
+You hear the same arguments whether a couple is having sexual activity daily, weekly, monthly, or not at all.
 At different points in our marriage, we’ve been in each of those categories.

 Note: The accepted definition by professional therapists of a “sexless” marriage is having sex less than 10 times a year.
 Not quite once a month.